 Benefits of Replicating Data from Amazon RDS to Redshift

 Many organizations will have a separate database (Eg: Amazon RDS) for all the online transaction needs and another warehouse (Eg: Amazon Redshift) application for all the offline analysis and large aggregation requirements.
-There is an obvious need to move data across these two databases (Eg: Amazon RDS to Redshift) for the following reasons:
+Here are some of the reasons to move data from RDS to Redshift:

 - The online database is usually optimized for quick responses and fast writes.
-Running large analysis or aggregation jobs over this database will slow down the database and can have an effect on your customer experience.
+Running large analysis or aggregation jobs over this database will slow down the database and can affect your customer experience.

-- The warehouse application can have data from multiple sources and not only the transactional data.
-There may be third party sources or data sources from other parts of the pipeline that needs to be used for analysis or aggregation.
+- The warehouse application can have data from multiple sources and not only transactional data.
+There may be third-party sources or data sources from other parts of the pipeline that needs to be used for analysis or aggregation.

 What the above reasons point to, is a need to move data from the transactional database to the warehouse application on a periodic basis.
 In this post, we will deal with moving the data between two of the most popular cloud-based transactional and warehouse applications – Amazon RDS and Amazon Redshift.